Vrroom/parallel-qo-postgres/README.md

                      ->  Seq Scan on film  (cost=0.00..65.00 rows=1000 width=390)
 ```

-Although there are differences in the two plans, the total cost estimate are almost the same.
+Although different the total cost estimate are almost the same.
 This is good news 😋.

 ## Algorithm